[Updated May 2024]

-Michelle Yeoh's historic wins were a moment of pride, but the community has also faced heartbreaking events, like the mass shootings in California over Lunar New Year weekend.
-Additionally, the AAPI community has been thrust into the spotlight as the U.S. threatens to ban TikTok, a Chinese company whose public trials are bringing Americans' xenophobia back into the spotlight.
+Michelle Yeoh's historic wins were a moment of pride, but the community also faced heartbreaking events, like the mass shootings in California over Lunar New Year weekend.
+Additionally, the AAPI community was thrust into the spotlight as the U.S. threatens to ban TikTok, a Chinese company whose public trials are bringing Americans' xenophobia back into the spotlight.
 These polarizing events have raised important questions about how public relations professionals can navigate the complex and sensitive issues affecting the AAPI community in today's world.

 In today's media-dominated world, representation plays a crucial role in shaping public perceptions and fostering social understanding.
 A significant shift is taking place as the AAPI community and its allies strive to challenge these stereotypes and redefine the community.